 These tips, partnered with a few essentials steps, will give you the best roasted cauliflower every time.

+- Use high heat.
 The minimum temperature for roasting vegetables is 400°F. Give your oven plenty of time to preheat to ensure that it’s hot and ready for roasting.

+- Cut into small florets.
 Yes, you can roast a whole cauliflower or even cauliflower steaks, but to make this a super-speedy side, use bite-sized pieces that are roughly the size of halved florets.
 (More on how to break down a whole head of cauliflower below.)

+- Season in a bowl.
 Many cooks prefer to use their baking sheet for oiling and seasoning vegetables, but a bowl does a better job of ensuring well-seasoned and well-cooked vegetables.
 As much as I dislike dirtying another dish, using a bowl to coat the cauliflower with olive oil and salt makes for a better finished product.

+- Place cut-side down.
 The cut side is nice and flat, making direct contact with the baking sheet and giving more surface area for delicious browning.

+- Roast until brown and delicious.
 You might be tempted to pull your cauliflower from the oven just when it is tender, but your patience will be rewarded if you wait until the cauliflower gets darker and more caramelized in the oven.

-How to Cut a Head of Cauliflower into Bite-Sized Pieces
+How to Cut Cauliflower for Roasting

 Arguably the most arduous task of making roasted cauliflower is turning a head of cauliflower into bite-sized florets.
 Unlike broccoli, which has a long stalk that makes seeing the structure of its head easy enough to dismantle, cauliflower’s florets circle a tight, dense core.